RunReveal

 • Takes action: Blocks IP, resets password

-• Closes investigation with resolution: “IP blocked, password reset, account secured”
+• Classifies as true positive and closes with resolution: "IP blocked, password reset, account secured"

 Auto-Triage Behavior: When AI Triage is enabled, the AI agent focuses only on the specific alert that triggered the investigation.
 It does not search for or link additional alerts, keeping the investigation scope focused.